My Dead Family, Adrian Villar Rojas

 A deep, deep sigh shuddered through you.

 “I felt so alone.
 My father was gone.
 I was staying in a city where so few knew me.
 I was studying there at the time.
-But it was a place that my father loved, had brought me to live there with him.
-And he was gone and I was on my own.
+It was a place that my father loved, had brought me to live there with him.
+Now he was gone and I was on my own.
 I was grieving.
 But that man, he’d come back.
 I never thought I would see him again.”

 “That’s all he had to do.
 To be there.
 For me.
 To touch my face.
 To hold me so that his body became a shell I could curl into.
 I could feel.
 I wasn’t numb.
 I ached and I hurt.
 But for a moment, I didn’t feel alone.”